Information

 Applicants must:

-Postdoc projects may be fully based in Denmark at Danish non-commercial research institutions and/or be based at a non-commercial research institution outside Denmark.
+The project should last for three years and should be based in Denmark at a Danish non-commercial research institution and/or be based at a non-commercial research institution outside Denmark.
 The entire grant must be managed by a Danish non-commercial research institution.

 How much?

-For applicants hosted by a Danish university, see details regarding project supplement rates .
+For applicants hosted by a Danish university, see guidelines for project supplement rates in the agreement between the universities and private foundations .

 Important:

-If you apply for relocation and/or child support lump sums (see immediately below) you must have clearance from the financial department at your Danish host institution on the types of costs that can be covered - you may include these items in the application budget.
+If you apply for relocation and/or child support lump sums (see immediately below) you must have clearance from the financial department at your Danish host institution – if you can and which types of costs - you may include in the budget when you submit your application.

-For type 1: If at least 12 months are spent abroad, applicants may apply for additional support of up to a maximum of DKK 100,000 to cover relocation costs for the applicant, partner and children, if relevant.
+For type 1: For the 18-36 months spent abroad, applicants may apply for additional support of up to a maximum of DKK 100,000 to cover relocation costs for the applicant, partner and children, if relevant.
 In addition to the relocation costs, applicants with children may apply for additional support of up to a maximum of DKK 50,000 per accompanying child per year (i.e. up to DKK 4166 per accompanying child per month).
 The relocation costs and the additional child support must be clearly stated in the budget as separate items.

-For type 2: Applicants who have not already moved to Denmark can apply for an additional up to a maximum of DKK 50.000 to cover expenses associated with relocation for the applicant, partner and children, if relevant.
-The relocation costs must be clearly stated in the budget as a separate item.
+For type 2: Applicants who have not already moved to Denmark can additionally apply for up to DKK 50.000 to cover expenses associated with relocation for the applicant, partner and children.
+The relocation costs must be relevant and clearly stated in the budget as a separate item.

 How to apply?